-The vast majority of people cannot be swayed through reason on most issues, but many can on some issues, so efficient heuristics to filter out bad faith are invaluable.
-One red flag is rejecting the below common sense propositions.
-Not all of these are necessary for all domains, but I summarily refuse to waste time on anyone who rejects one relevant to our argument.
+Most people can't be swayed through reason on most issues, but many can on some issues, so efficient heuristics to filter out irrationality are invaluable.
+One red flag is rejecting the below propositions.
+I summarily refuse to argue with anyone who rejects one of these.

 Some things are better than others.

 If you don't think some games are better than others, don't argue about game design.

 If you don't think some stories are better than others, don't argue about storytelling.